kirti136/CuemathGo/README.md

 # Cuemath Go! - React Native App

 Welcome to Cuemath Go!, a mock implementation of the native app built in React Native.
-This project is an assignment submission showcasing the integration of various React Native features and components as outlined in the assignment brief.
+This project is an assignment submission showcasing the integration of various React Native features and components as outlined in the assignment.

 ## Overview
 Cuemath Go! replicates the design and functionality detailed in the provided [Figma](https://cuemath.notion.site/App-Assignment-Cuemath-Go-4f18089084d040d28f4f1b2ef946db55) file.
 It emphasizes the utilization of React Native fundamentals, Lottie Animations, Navigation, Carousel, Bottom Sheet, and Async Storage for data storage.